 "Readiness for kindergarten success starts in the womb," Ida Thompson

 This is the first and arguably the most critical of the Six stages of learning for which SAM sets targets for improvement.

-However, SAM is not yet in a position set school readiness and “kindergarten success” targets.
-Why?
-Because there is no consensus about what to measure.
-But we are getting closer.
-Identifying what a child needs to be able to enter school ready to absorb, retain, and utilize all the resources schools provides is essential.
+Setting targets for improving school readiness poses a challenge where there is little consensus about what to measure and when.
+However,identifying what a child needs to be able to enter school ready to absorb, retain, and utilize all the resources schools provides is essential.

 There is important movement toward consensus in South Carolina, and Spartanburg County is helping to lead the way.
 The Mary Black Foundation, a catalyst for informed local and statewide early childhood action, anchors SAM’s “Kindergarten Success Collaborative Action Network," known as KSCAN.
 The group's efforts are affecting the development of new learning environments, connecting updated quality assessments to early education centers preparing children for kindergarten, and reaching into the structure of our statewide educational system, its function, oversight, and effectiveness to ensure the success of each child.

 Team members soon realized that ensuring readiness meant measuring success within the first stage of introduction to the formal educational system: kindergarten.
 However, consensus regarding what to measure, why, how, and when has not been made on a statewide level and thus, a developmentally appropriate tool needed to be determined.

 In 2017, SAM piloted the use of the Early Development Instrument (EDI) as a measurement tool for kindergarten readiness with strategic assistance provided by one local school district.